VB-groupoids and representation theory of Lie groupoids: -groupoids

 Next, we observe that Condition 2 in Definition \ref{dfn:vboclg} reduces to checking that the source map of the groupoid $\Gamma \bitimes{\tilde q}{\tilde q} \Gamma \arrows E \bitimes{q}{q} E $ is a submersion.
 This source map can be written as the following composition:

 The first map in this composition is the fibered product of $p^R$ and the identity, the second map is an isomorphism, the third map is the fibered product of the identity and $\tilde q$.
-Hence they are all submersions, and so is their composition.
-This completes the proof. \end{proof}
+Hence they are all submersions, and so is their composition. \end{proof}